Configure AWS VPC Peering Connections

 Cross-Account & Inter-Region Setup

-Use autoAccept: true only when both VPCs are in the same AWS account and region.
-For cross-account or inter-region peering, set autoAccept: false and use aws.ec2.VpcPeeringConnectionAccepter in the accepter’s account to manage their side of the connection.
+Only when both VPCs are in the same AWS account and region.
+For cross-account or inter-region peering, set autoAccept to false and use aws.ec2.VpcPeeringConnectionAccepter on the accepter side.

 How do I enable DNS resolution across peered VPCs?

-The peerOwnerId, peerRegion, peerVpcId, and vpcId properties are immutable.
-Changing these requires recreating the peering connection.
+The peerOwnerId, peerRegion, peerVpcId, and vpcId properties are immutable and require resource replacement if changed.

 Using a different cloud?